bioinformatics-ca/AWS_2021/README.md

 # AWS_2021
-AWS module for CAN 2021 workshop
+AWS module for 2021 workshop